Privacy and cookies

 How long we keep your information

-We will keep your personal information for as long as you are a tenant, service user and or employee of Midlands Rural Housing.
+We will keep your personal information for as long as you are a tenant, service user and or employee.
 After you stop being a tenant, service user and or employee, we may keep your data for up to 10 years for one of these reasons:

-From time to time we would like to send you information about services of ours we feel may be of interest to you.
+From time to time we would like to send you information about services of ours and other members of the group we feel may be of interest to you.

 Despite your consent to receive marketing information, should you change your mind you have the right at anytime to stop us using your information for marketing use by withdrawing your consent.
 Consent can be withdrawn by contacting us.

 Access to and correction of the information we hold on you

 You can find out if we hold any personal information about you by making a ‘subject access request’ under the GDPR.
 If we do hold information about you, we will:

 - Tell you who it has been disclosed to; and

 - Let you have a copy of the information in an intelligible form.